-These are challenging times for parents and caregivers around New Jersey and the country.
-We are being told to stay at home or if we must go out we should keep ourselves and our kids away from others.
+Congratulations!
+We have gotten through some challenging times around New Jersey and the country these past two years.
+We were told to stay at home or if we must go out we should keep ourselves and our kids away from others.
 No playdates!
 No going to the museum.
 No amusement parks!
 Don’t walk by a playground, that might be too tempting for kids!
-Are there any New Jersey outdoor activities you CAN do?
+At a time when parents were struggling, we were able to come to the rescue with New Jersey outdoor activities families could do.

-Kids want to play!
-Kids want to be active!
+Kids STILL want to play!
+Kids STILL want to be active!

-Now more than ever families are looking for things to do with their kids, outdoor activities in New Jersey.
+Families are continuing to look for things to do with their kids, outdoor activities in New Jersey.
 But who wants to keep a list of blog posts?
-Who wants to have to search each NJ outdoor activity to see if it’s open?
+Who wants to have to search each NJ outdoor activity to see if an activity is still available or if an attraction was able to stay open.
 And then there’s all the outdoorsy activities we don’t even know to look for.

 We KNOW you need help finding outdoor activities in New Jersey for the kids to do that are fun and engaging.
-Moms, dads, grandparents, caregivers, we know you are going to need a break.
-It was a lot to have parents go from having their kids in school to having them home ALL DAY!
-Now, with most summer camps closed your kids are going to be home all day, every day, all summer.
+Moms, dads, grandparents, caregivers, we know you still deserve a break.
+The pandemic may be coming to an end, but a lot of us are still feeling exhausted and need help.

 We’re here to help.

 A lot of these outdoor New Jersey attractions have indoor buildings.
-Even though those buildings might be closed right now, the grounds are still fum to explore with kids.
+Even though those buildings might still be working to reopen fully, the grounds are still fun to explore with kids.

 Walk through the zoo

-As soon as I realized certain low risk outdoor activities would be allowed again, I thought of our zoos.
-I was hopeful they would be able to open.
+When certain low-risk outdoor activities were allowed again, I thought of our zoos.
+I love that they were some of the first to reopen their doors to visitors.
 It took them a few days but some of the New Jersey Zoos are open to the public.
 Take a look at what you need to know to visit them at this time.

 - Adhere to social distancing guidelines when visiting.